Roadmap out of lockdown

 Businesses can visit Shop Safe Redbridge for more information about opening safely including a checklist and further resources.

-Business employees should get a rapid test twice a week.
-This can be done under the workplace testing programme, by visiting a rapid test site or through community collect.
+Business employees should get a rapid test regularly.
+This can be done under the workplace testing programme (if businesses have registered), by visiting a rapid test site or through community collect.

 More information on rapid testing https://www.redbridge.gov.uk/coronavirus-information-hub/coronavirus-testing/